MDALAMIN2526/NGINX-WAF-on-an-Alpine-Linux/README.md

 # NGINX-WAF-on-an-Alpine-Linux
-NGINX with ModSecurity as a Web Application Firewall (WAF) on an Alpine Linux
+install Wordpress with NGINX & NGINX ModSecurity as a Web Application Firewall (WAF) on an Alpine Linux
 ### Update the System
 ```sh
 nano /etc/apk/repositories